Skip to content

 Stay tuned for more, and I hope my story resonates with those who are also seeking balance between structure and spontaneity in their lives.

-If you’d like to get in contact, try reaching me on Mastodon first.
+If you’d like to get in contact, try reaching me on Bluesky first.
 LinkedIn works too, but I don’t check it often.